 If your kids are picky eaters, then this is the best opportunity to feed them vegetables without them knowing.
 Hiding vegetables is super easy in this dish, and they will love it.

-What Type of Spices are Used in Mumbai Pav Bhaji?
+What Types of Spices are Used in Mumbai Pav Bhaji?

-Personally, I like to use store bought pav bhaji masala.
-I don't think in today's world, when we have something to do every second, there is any harm in taking help with store bought spices.
 It's easily available in all Indian grocery stores.
-In addition, there are several brands and my favourites are MDH or Everest Pav Bhaji Masala.
-If for some reason you do not have access to store bought ones, you can certainly make at home.
+In addition, there are several brands and my favorites are MDH or Everest Pav Bhaji Masala.
+If for some reason you do not have access to store-bought ones, you can certainly make them at home.

 Tips for Making a Wonderful Pav Bhaji-

-- Try to buy / make soft bread /dinner rolls.
-Any good quality buns will work well.
+- Try to buy/make soft bread /dinner rolls.
+Any good-quality bun will work well.

 - If you can use butter, make bhaji in butter.
 It will enhance the taste wonderfully.

 - Mash the vegetables to give the bhaji a soft and smooth appearance.

 - Saute the spice mix with onions and tomatoes till it releases the oil.